 If you’re visiting Yosemite from San Francisco, Oakland, or the East Bay Area, the Big Oak Flat Entrance is most direct.
 It’s about three hours and 45 minutes to the Big Oak Flat Information Station just inside this entrance.
 And you’ll travel another 45 minutes along Highway 120 and Big Oak Flat Road in the park to reach Half Dome.

 From San Jose and the South Bay Area, you have two options that take roughly the same time; the biggest variable is how you want to navigate around Henry W. Coe State Park.
-If you travel north around Coe State Park, you’ll drive through Livermore (one of my favorite California wine regions) on your way to the Big Oak Flat Entrance.
+If you travel north around Coe State Park, you’ll drive through Livermore, California’s best-kept “secret” wine country, on your way to the Big Oak Flat Entrance.
 If you travel the southern route, wind through the town of Gilroy and enter Yosemite through the Arch Rock Entrance.

 Sage Advice: As the name promises, you’ll get to drive under a rock arch when you chase Yosemite waterfalls via the Arch Rock Entrance.